open-sauced/docs/docs/community/100-days-of-oss.md

 ### Technical Skills

-This is a great time to show your technical growth.
+Now is a great time to show your technical growth.
 Here are some paths you can take:

 - Update or write documentation to improve clarity and usability.
 - Maintain a project: review pull requests, triage issues, and respond to questions.